Updated: Sep 13

 Cravings can be a good thing

 No matter what your cravings are, there is no need to feel bad or guilty.
 Cravings mean that your body is sending a signal, that you are hungry, not eating or drinking enough, or something is out of balance.
 In fact, craving can be a good thing which prompts you to take action.
 For example, craving a hot drink when you have a cold means that your body is seeking health and recovery.
-Craving food from your childhood brings may back some fond memories.
+Craving food from your childhood may bring back some fond memories.
 Having a craving is a great opportunity to learn about your body and tune in to your own needs, both physically and emotionally.

 How to approach cravings